Glossary

 Acquisition is the initial process of detecting the presence of satellite signals and determining their approximate code phase and Doppler frequency.

 An analog front-end is a circuit system that prepares analog signals from sensors for digital processing.
-It typically involves amplification, filtering, and other signal conditioning to improve signal quality and precision before the signal is converted to a digital format by an Analog-to-Digital Converter (ADC).
+It typically involves amplification, filtering, and other signal conditioning to improve signal quality and precision before the signal is converted to a digital format by an ADC.

 A set of data that provides a broad overview of the orbits of all satellites in a constellation, allowing a receiver to quickly find and identify satellites.
 The Almanac is less precise than the ephemeris data.